418sec/node-qhash/Readme.md

 ### qhash.selectField( arrayOfHashes, columnName )

-Retrieve the named property every hash contained in the array.
+Retrieve the named property from every hash in the array.
 Returns an array of values in the same order as the hashes, with `undefined` for any unset property.